Off-whites and neutrals truly are limitless.

 You can check it out right on your wall and move it around.
 Also, try it along with a another couple of colors to test pairing possibilities.

 This is WAY easier than having to open up little cans of paint and rolling/brushing on.
 Forget the mess and use these helpful temporary sample squares to test location, lighting options, etc.

-Now that you have all the secrets – are you excited about painting your home in Drift of Mist?
+Now that you have all this “education” – are you ready to being painting your home in Drift of Mist?

 Should there be any questions or thoughts, let us know in the comments below!